💡 Enrollment in Italy

 Check the following sections for information about the application for the assessment of foreign qualifications

-For what concerns the programs of the school of Economics you can check the assessment evaluation on the webpage of the course you are interested in.
+For what concerns the programs of the school of Economics, check the webpage of the course in order to upload the required documentation.

 The enrollment to Universities in Italy is regulated by ministerial procedures meant to establish different modalities of access for: